Prayer Vigils Across Europe Planned for Charlie Gard

 If we can help little #CharlieGard, as per our friends in the U.K. and the Pope, we would be delighted to do so.— Donald J. Trump (@realDonaldTrump) July 3, 2017

-Charlie’s case
+Charlie’s Case

 Charlie Gard is suffering from mitochondrial disease which depletes muscle and brain tissue and is typically fatal in infancy and early childhood.
 There are just 16 cases in the world, and some have survived to their teenage years with variants of the disease.
 Charlie currently cannot breathe unaided.